-34 Mha is used throughout to denote "million hectares"
+38 Mha is used throughout to denote "million hectares"

-- 1.3.
-Implement Reduced Impact Logging (RIL) and also reduce production costs; - 2.
-Reduce the area footprint of commercial logging by supporting FDA policy decision-making with studies and socio-economic analysis of the implications of capping commercial forestry at: - 2.1. the current level of one million hectares (1.0 Mha); - 2.2. an increased level of approximately one million and six hundred thousand hectares (1.6 Mha); - 2.3.
+- 2. Reduce the area footprint of commercial logging by supporting FDA policy decisionmaking with studies and socio-economic analysis of the implications of capping commercial forestry at: - 2.1. the current level of one million hectares (1.0 Mha); - 2.2. an increased level of approximately one million and six hundred thousand hectares (1.6 Mha); - 2.3.
 Reducing by one hundred thousand hectares (0.1 Mha) the area under Timber Sales Contracts, that would be restricted to conversion of degraded forest to an identifiable and specific higher value use.
-35 - 3.
+39 - 3.
 Regulating and managing chainsaw logging by improving the technical capacity of all actors in chainsaw logging through outreach and training to: - 3.1.
-Create a regulatory environment for chainsaw logging according to the provisions of the new regulations;36 - 3.2.
+Create a regulatory environment for chainsaw logging according to the provisions of the new regulations;40 - 3.2.
 Introducing sustainable chainsaw logging through area control, harvesting rules and a chain of custody for chainsaw timber; - 3.3.
 Improving the productivity, quality and profitability of chainsaw logging;